-Sexual harassment is ‘unwanted conduct of a sexual nature which has the purpose or effect of violating the dignity of a worker, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.’
+Sexual harassment at work is ‘unwanted conduct of a sexual nature which has the purpose or effect of violating the dignity of a worker, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.’

 If a complaint is reported to police, or criminal Court proceedings are being pursued, your organisation must still investigate the complaint as an employment matter.
 You will need to follow your organisation’s disciplinary procedure, without awaiting the outcome of criminal proceedings, provided this can be done fairly.

-If one of your workers or contractors reports that they have been sexually harassed by someone in your organisation, you need to take immediate action to minimise any potential claims for sexual harassment.
-We can provide HR consultants to investigate and to assist you in holding an internal grievance and/or disciplinary hearing to avoid expensive sex discrimination claims against your company.
-We also offer advice on redundancy and offering Settlement Agreements relating to sexual harassment.
+If one of your workers or contractors reports that they have been sexually harassed by someone in your organisation, you must take immediate action to minimise any potential claims for sexual harassment.

 Contact us today to find out more on 01273 609911, or email info@ms-solicitors.co.uk.